Victor Nirennold: Career

 Nirennold began his career with Rennes, before moving to the United States.
 He studied Business at Erskine College, playing football for the college's team, the Erskine Flying Fleet.
 He transferred to Nova Southeastern University and played for the Nova Southeastern Sharks.
 He played for FC Miami City in the Premier Development League in the 2015 PDL season.

 Nirennold signed a two-year contract with EFL League One club Fleetwood Town following a successful trial spell in August 2015.
 He made his debut in the Football League on 5 September, helping the "Cod Army" to secure a 1–1 draw with Rochdale at Highbury Stadium.
 He scored his first goal for Fleetwood in a 1–1 draw with Northampton Town on 6 August 2016.

+On 2 February 2018, he joined Guiseley on loan until the end of the season.

 On 3 August 2018, Nirennold signed for FK Senica in the Slovak Super Liga.

 In February 2019, he moved to SHB Đà Nẵng.

 On 25 January 2022, Nirennold signed with Scottish Premiership club Motherwell until the end of the season.
 On 20 May 2022, Motherwell announced that Nirennold would leave the club upon the expiry of his contract on 31 May 2022.

 On 4 February 2023, Nirennold signed for National League North club Gloucester City, the funding for the move being supported by a recent crowdfunding campaign.

 In June 2023, he joined Southern Football League Premier Division Central club Nuneaton Borough.

 In December 2024, Nirennold joined Barwell following a spell with Basford United.